amac-lfc/frsystem/README.md

 Adding known faces to the database that the system will recognize is possible through the following two methods:

  **Manual**
-1. Camera - adding a known face through the webcam.
+1. Webcam - adding a known face through the webcam.
 When webcam window pops up, hit **ENTER** to take a picture of your face.
 Hit **ESC** to quit.

 2. File - adding a known face from a .jpg file

 **Folder Loop**
 The following directory structure is required to process images through a folder loop.
 For accurate face recognition add at least 5 images per person.

     ```markdown
     jpg/